Inclusive Search and Selection

 Consultation and Tailored Presentations: HR and PDC team members are available to host tailored meetings and/or offer individual consultation sessions to review inclusive search best practices with search chairs, search committees, departments, and larger academic units.
 Email askHR@wfu.edu to request assistance

-Recruitment Sourcing Support: Your WFU-HR Recruiter is available to discuss diverse recruiting databases and sourcing resources.
+Recruitment Sourcing Support: Your WFU-HR Recruiter is available to discuss broad recruiting resources, including diverse recruiting databases.
 Email wakejobs@wfu.edu to request assistance.

 Before, During, and After the Search: